 Endorse the Missouri Plan

-Since voters approved The Missouri Plan nearly 75 years ago, our state has benefited from fair and impartial courts, keeping politics and politicians out of our courtrooms and giving Missourians the final say on judges through retention elections.
-It’s never been more important for individuals, businesses and orginizations to show their support for Missouri’s Non-Partisan Court Plan.
-Here’s how you can support:
+Since voters approved The Missouri Plan more than 75 years ago, our state has benefited from fair and impartial courts, keeping politics and money out of our courtrooms and giving Missourians the final say on judges through retention elections.
+It’s never been more important for individuals, businesses and organizations to show their support for Missouri’s Non-Partisan Court Plan.
+Here’s how you can show your support: